gohugoio/hugo/content/en/news/0.85.0-relnotes/index.md

 hugo server --poll 700ms
 ```

-You van even do "long polling" by passing a long interval:
+You can even do "long polling" by passing a long interval:

 ```bash
 hugo server --poll 24h